embedded-by-n/Pear-Pie/README.md

 # WHAT is it:  A general overview.
 The Pear Pie is a reimagining of what a smart home system can be and who it is designed to serve.
 It is an affordable, high-privacy, ultra-low power and scalable solution for the home, that aims to find a practical, grass roots way to assist with a miriad of existing and future challenges faced by socioeconomically disadvantaged and marginalised members of our communities.
-In particular to find was to bring technological innovations cost effectively to people who are otherwise exclude by capacity, funds or beaurocracy.
-By mapping the lived-realities of systems and building solutions from the position of those most disenfranchised, I believe that we can help people to live better lives and work to minimise the painful inaffordances and catch-22 barriers created by the lived realities of even well-intentioned social welfare system design.
+In particular the overarching aim is to find a way to bring high-tech components and bespoke innovations, cost effectively to people who are otherwise exclude by capacity, funds or slow-moving systems of governance.
+The evolution of technocratic society, wealth inequality we can help people to live better lives and work to minimise the painful inaffordances and catch-22 barriers created by the lived realities of even well-intentioned social welfare system design.

 # WHO is it for:
   # The system in question.